Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category

 Consider the set

 If we use $(\omega_i)_i$ to identify $H_2(M,L;\bQ)$ with $\bQ^{n'}$, then (\ref{eq:somebetas}) corresponds to $(\frac{1}{N}\bZ_+)^{n'}\cup\{0\}$.
 Therefore, (\ref{eq:somebetas}) is a finitely generated submonoid of $H_2(M,L;\bQ)$.
-As remarked, it contains the classes of all $J$-holomorphic curves.
+It follows from the discussion above that \eqref{eq:somebetas} contains the classes of all pseudo-holomorphic curves.
 Also, as $\omega_M$ can be represented as a positive linear combination of $\omega_i$, the image of (\ref{eq:somebetas}) under $\omega_M$ is a submonoid of $\bR_{\geq 0}$, and it is finitely generated as (\ref{eq:somebetas}) is.
 We conclude the proof by applying Lemma \ref{lem:fgmonoid} below to the image of (\ref{eq:somebetas}) under $\omega_M$. \end{proof} \begin{lem} Every finitely generated additive submonoid of $\bR_{\geq 0}$ can be extended in its rational span to a submonoid generated by positive, rationally independent elements. \end{lem} \begin{proof} We proceed by induction on the number of generators.
-Assume the statement holds when there are less than $n$ generators.
+Assume that the statement holds when there are less than $n$ generators.
 Consider an additive submonoid of $\bR_{\geq 0}$ generated by $x_1,\dots ,x_n> 0$.
 By induction hypothesis for $x_1,\dots,x_{n-1}$, we can find a monoid in their rational span generated by rationally independent elements $y_1,\dots y_k>0$ that contains $x_1,\dots,x_{n-1}$.
 If $x_n$ is rationally independent of $\{y_i\}$, then $y_1,\dots,y_k,x_n$ is a rationally independent set of generators of a monoid containing $x_1,\dots,x_{n}$.